 Nested Points of Uncertainty

 A point of uncertainty can be resolved because a schema component has been determined to be known-to-exist due to positive discrimination.
-In that case, if a subsequent processing error occurs when completing the parsing of that schema component this will cause the next enclosing schema component surrounding this point of uncertainty to be determined to be known-not-to exist.
+In that case, if a subsequent Processing Error occurs when completing the parsing of that schema component this will cause the next enclosing schema component surrounding this point of uncertainty to be determined to be known-not-to exist.

 For example, when parsing an element occurrence for an array with a variable number of occurrences, a positive discrimination tells the parser that the currently-being-parsed occurrence is known-to-exist.
-If a subsequent processing error occurs while completing the parsing of this occurrence, then the entire array is then known-not-to-exist.
+If a subsequent Processing Error occurs while completing the parsing of this occurrence, then the entire array is then known-not-to-exist.

 Another example is a choice.
-If a discriminator resolves the choice point of uncertainty to the first of the choice's alternatives, a subsequent processing error causes the entire choice construct to be determined to be known-not-to-exist.
+If a discriminator resolves the choice point of uncertainty to the first of the choice's alternatives, a subsequent Processing Error causes the entire choice construct to be determined to be known-not-to-exist.

-This will cause the next enclosing point of uncertainty to try the next possible alternative, or if there isn't one, will cause an unsuppressed processing error.
+This will cause the next enclosing point of uncertainty to try the next possible alternative, or if there isn't one, will cause an unsuppressed Processing Error.

-The behavior of a DFDL processor on an unsuppressed processing error is not specified, but it is allowable for implementations to abort further parsing.
+The behavior of a DFDL processor on an unsuppressed Processing Error is not specified, but it is allowable for implementations to abort further parsing.
 Any other behavior is implementation-defined.

 Element Defaults